-- Loan payable: We used the discounted cash flow model to estimate its fair value.
-We believe the 7.5% annual interest rate on the Crocus Loan approximates the market yield for a comparable secured loan based on our observation of the current borrowing cost under the RBC credit facilities in 2016 (see Note 12), adjusted for an additional spread to reflect the duration risk.
-Accordingly, the estimated fair value of the loan payable approximates its carrying value. - Unsecured promissory note with related party: We used the discounted cash flow model to estimate its fair value.
-We applied a discount rate of 10%, which reflects the estimated market yield for a high yield bond index fund at December 31, 2016. - Convertible note: This financial instrument was issued on December 1, 2016 (see Note 23), and was initially recorded at fair value based on the use of a discounted cash flow model, with the discount rate based on the market yield for a high yield bond index fund.
+- Crocus loan: While the Canadian interest environment has increased in 2017 vs. 2016, Novra's credit worthiness has improved due to stronger balance sheet and operating performance.
+Accordingly, the overall financing cost would not have changed significantly at December 31, 2017, based on current market conditions.
+As a result, the estimated fair value of the Crocus loan fairly approximates its carrying value. - WEDC repayable contribution: As this is an interest-free repayable loan, we applied a 7.5% discount rate to estimate the fair value of the WEDC repayable contribution.
+The 7.5% discount rate is the same rate as the Crocus loan. - Unsecured promissory note with related party: We used the discounted cash flow model to estimate its fair value.
+We applied a discount rate of 10%, which reflects the estimated market yield for a high yield bond index fund at December 31, 2017. - Convertible note: This financial instrument was issued on December 1, 2016 (see Note 22(e)) and was initially recorded at fair value based on the use of a discounted cash flow model, with the discount rate based on the market yield for a high yield bond index fund.
 There was no significant change in the market yield for the same high yield bond index fund at December 31, 2016 and therefore the estimated fair value of the convertible note approximates its carrying value.